DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 # Controls

 These are the instructions to initialize and test our controls algorithm.
-We take input from various topics and move the robot based on desired global position or desired power.
+We take input from various topics and move the robot based on desired global position, global velocity, or power.
 By default, we publish thruster power outputs (thruster allocations) on a range [-128, 127].

 Thruster information is read from `*.config` files, which are written in YAML.
 The ordering of the thruster allocations is determined by the order in which the thrusters appear the config file.